 Termination of sponsorship

-Each Contractor shall ensure it is sponsored by a sponsoring State or States, as the case may be, throughout the period of the exploitation contract in accordance with regulation 6.
+Each Contractor shall ensure it is sponsored by a sponsoring State or States, as the case may be, throughout the period of the exploitation contract in accordance with regulation 6, and to the extent necessary to comply with regulations 6(1) and (2).

 A State may terminate its sponsorship by providing to the Secretary-General a written notice describing the reasons for terminating its sponsorship.
-Termination of sponsorship takes effect 12 months after the date of receipt of the notification by the Secretary-General, unless the notification specifies a later date.
+Termination of sponsorship takes effect no later than 12 months after the date of receipt of the notification by the Secretary-General, save that where such termination is due to a Contractor’s non-compliance under its terms of sponsorship, termination of sponsorship shall take effect no later than 6 months after the date of such notification.

 In the event of termination of sponsorship, the Contractor shall, within the period referred to in paragraph 2 above, obtain another sponsoring State or States in accordance with the requirements of regulation 6, and in particular in order to comply with regulation 6 (1) and (2).
 Such State or States shall submit a certificate of sponsorship in accordance with regulation 6.
 The exploitation contract terminates automatically if the Contractor fails to obtain a sponsoring State or States within the required period.

-A sponsoring State or States is not discharged from any obligations accrued while it was a sponsoring State by reason of the termination of its sponsorship.
+A sponsoring State or States is not discharged from any obligations accrued while it was a sponsoring State by reason of the termination of its sponsorship, nor shall such termination affect any legal rights and obligations created during such sponsorship.

 The Secretary-General shall notify the members of the Authority of a termination or change of sponsorship.

-After a sponsoring State has given a written notice in accordance with paragraph 2 above, the Council, based on the recommendations of the Commission and taking into account the reasons for the termination of sponsorship, may require the Contractor to suspend its mining operations until such time as a new certificate of sponsorship is submitted.
+After a sponsoring State has given a written notice in accordance with paragraph 2 above, the Council, based on the recommendations of the Commission which shall take account of the reasons for the termination of sponsorship, may require the Contractor to suspend its mining operations until such time as a new certificate of sponsorship is submitted.

-Nothing in this regulation shall relieve a Contractor of any obligation or liability under its exploitation contract, and the Contractor shall remain responsible and liable to the Authority for the performance of its obligations under its exploitation contract in the event of any termination of sponsorship.

-The terms and conditions of the transferee’s exploitation contract shall be those set out in the standard exploitation contract annexed to these Regulations that is in effect on the date that the Secretary-General or a duly authorized representative executes the assignment and novation agreement.

-Draft regulation 25

-Change of control
+Regulation 24 Change of control

+For the purposes of this regulation, a “change in control” occurs where there is a change in 50 per cent or more of the ownership of the Contractor, or of the membership of the joint venture, consortium or partnership, as the case may be, or a change in 50 per cent or more of the ownership of the entity providing an Environmental Performance Guarantee.

 Where there is a change of control of the Contractor, or there is a change of control in any entity providing an Environmental Performance Guarantee on behalf of a Contractor, the Contractor shall, where practicable, notify the Secretary-General in advance of such change of control, but in any event within 90 Days thereafter.
 The Contractor shall provide the Secretary-General with such details as he or she shall reasonably request of the change of control.